Cazorlas/PaperMEP-C/README.md

 ### Option A: Run the installer
 1. Launch `PaperMEP-Setup.exe`.
 2. The installer will automatically place the bundle in:

-   `%ProgramData%\Autodesk\ApplicationPlugins\Paper MEP.bundle`
+   `%appdata%\Autodesk\ApplicationPlugins\Paper MEP.bundle`
+3. The installer will run unins000.exe before installing

 ## 🚀 Unistall
 ### Option A: Run the Unistall.exe